campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 ### Medication Notes for 2019

-* If a camper is **only** prescribed *emergency allergy medication* (i.e. Epi-Pen or Rescue Inhaler), then only the Emergency Treatment Plan for Allergic Reactions form is required.
-The Authorization for Administration of Medications form is not required.
+* If a camper is **only** prescribed *emergency allergy medication* (i.e. Epi-Pen or Rescue Inhaler), then only the **Emergency Treatment Plan for Allergic Reactions** form is required.
+The **Authorization for Administration of Medications** form is not required.
 * All medications will be given at the health lodge before meals.
 It will be the camper's responsibility to get there.
 * Adults (18+) with medications: You are permitted to administer your own medications; however, you must store them in your locked personal vehicle or in the Health Lodge.
 Due to safety regulations, with the exception of Rescue Inhalers and Epi-Pens, **no** medications may be kept in the campsite(s).

 <div class="alert alert-info">
-*Make copies of all medical forms prior to submission.* All medical forms should be submitted to camp **at least three weeks** prior to your arrival at camp.
+<strong>Make copies of all medical forms prior to submission.</strong> All medical forms should be submitted to camp <em>at least three weeks</em> prior to your arrival at camp.

 The medical form linked from this page can be filled out on the computer using Adobe Reader; many items auto-fill after you enter them the first time.
 </div>